hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ### Replacing normal macro

 We can replace the old macro system with this new one.
-For this reason meta::if and meta::swicth is introduced.
+For this reason $if and $swicth is introduced.
 For normal code flow this conditional compilation as harmful (or helpful) as the normal macro style one.
 This is just a new syntax.
 Some intended usage: